-With the release of the Xbox One X, Microsoft raised the bar on console performance.
-But it faced stiff competition from Sony's PlayStation 4 Pro.
+With the release of the Xbox One X in 2017, Microsoft raised the bar on console performance.
+But it faced stiff competition from Sony's PS4 Pro, which beat the Xbox to market with a 2016 release.
 Both focus on 4K gaming and streaming, but there are plenty of differences.
-In our Xbox One X vs PS 4 Pro showdown, we put the two consoles through 10 rounds of combat to help you figure out which one you should get.
+In our Xbox One X vs PS4 Pro showdown, we put the two consoles through 10 rounds of combat to help you figure out which one you should get.

 - Browse our pick of the best PS4 games or the best Xbox One games

 - See our PlayStation 4 Pro vs. Xbox One S comparison

 |Microsoft Xbox One X||Sony PlayStation 4 Pro|

 |GPU||AMD Polaris architecture, 6 teraflops||AMD Polaris architecture, 4.2 teraflops|